There are successful bald athletes in every sport, and the chances are you know more than you think you do.

 The combover became known as ‘the Bobby Charlton’ and was generally used as a joke to poke fun at balding men considering their options.

 Sir Bobby eventually cut off his remaining strands himself with scissors after retirement.
-Knighted in 1994, he’s been a true baldie ever since.
+Knighted in 1994, he was a true baldie right up until his unfortunate death in 2023.

 Bald cricket players